Quick Overview

 - Access compliance tools and trade reports

-From mid-April 2026, IEEPA tariff refunds under the CAPE system can only be claimed through ACE.
-No ACE setup means no refund for now.
+From April 20, 2026, IEEPA tariff refunds under the CAPE system can only be claimed through the ACE portal.

 How Tariff Refunds Will Be Rolled Out Through CAPE?